thhdragon/ff5m/docs/INSTALL.md

 chmod +x ./switch.sh && ./switch.sh
 ```

-After running the script, the mod will either download the update automatically, or you may need to update the firmware manually via Fluidd's **Configuration -> Software Update -> zmod (Update)**.
+After running the script, the printer will be rebooted.
+After that, you need to update the firmware manually via Fluidd's **Configuration -> Software Update -> zmod (Update)**.

 Finally, reboot your printer.
 The mod should now be installed.
 From this point onward, you will receive OTA updates from this repository.

 You can reach services using these addresses: